 Physics 2A - INTRODUCTION TO PHYSICS I

-Introduction to the major principles of classical mechanics and electricity using pre-calculus mathematics.
-Includes Newtonian mechanics, energy, gravitation, fluids, thermodynamics, vibration waves, and electrostatics.
-Prerequisite: Mathematics 20, 36, or 38 (completed with a grade of “C” or higher).
-3 hours lecture, 3 hours laboratory.
+Introduction to the major principles of classical mechanics using pre-calculus mathematics.
+Includes Newtonian mechanics, energy, gravitation, fluids, thermodynamics, oscillations, and waves.

 Physics 2B - INTRODUCTION TO PHYSICS II

-Electro-circuits, electromagnetic waves, optics and modern physics.
-Prerequisite: Physics 2A (completed with a grade of “C” or higher).
+Physics 2A (completed with a grade of “C” of higher).
 3 hours lecture, 3 hours laboratory.